kisungyou/papers/README.md

 This repo contains a set of scripts/packages/supplementary materials that are associated with the manuscripts and papers.
 Please see the list below for introduction to available folders and markdown files within each folder for detailed description.
+### (05) WassersteinMedian

 ### (04) splaplace

-- This folder contains an online supplementary pdf file for the manuscript titled "*On the Spherical Laplace Distribution*".
+- This folder contains an online supplementary pdf file for the paper titled ["On the Spherical Laplace Distribution"](https://ieeexplore.ieee.org/document/10224108) at the *26th International Conference on Information Fusion*.

 ### (03) TopLSM